 Acknowledgement

 We are grateful to the Mexican authorities for granting permission to conduct the research in the southern Gulf of Mexico (permission of DGOPA: 02540/14 from 5 November 2014).
 We thank the master and crew of R/V Meteor for their highly professional assistance at sea.
 Thanks to MARUM AUV SEAL 5000 and ROV QUEST 4000m teams for providing and handling of the indispensable equipment at sea.
-Various people on board have contributed to the successful cruise, we namely thank Monika Breitzke, Stefanie Buchheister, Christian Ferreira, Patrizia Geprägs, Jan-Derk Groeneveld, Elvira Jiménez Guadarrama, Ingo Klaucke, Sven Klüber, Esmeralda Morales Dominguez, Marta Torres, Monika Wiebe, Paul Wintersteller, and Jennifer Zwicker.
+Various people have contributed to the successful cruise, we namely thank Monika Breitzke, Stefanie Buchheister, Christian Ferreira, Patrizia Geprägs, Jan-Derk Groeneveld, Elvira Jiménez Guadarrama, Ingo Klaucke, Sven Klüber, Esmeralda Morales Dominguez, Gopika Suresh, Marta Torres, Monika Wiebe, Paul Wintersteller, and Jennifer Zwicker.
+We thank three anonymous reviewer and Daniel Orange for their constructive comments that improved the manuscript.
 The cruise was core funded by the German Research Foundation (DFG – Deutsche Forschungsgemeinschaft) through the cruise proposal “Hydrocarbons in the southern Gulf of Mexico“.
 Additional support was provided through the DFG-Research Center / Excellence Cluster “The Ocean in the Earth System”.

 Literature